gjdutra/Territorial-Health-Inequality-in-Brazil/README.md

 The default analysis years are 2000, 2005, 2010, and 2015.
 Override them with
 the comma-separated environment variable `ANALYSIS_YEARS`.

-Additionally, the script analyzes and displays which regions are on track to meet the WHO's maternal and child mortality reduction targets.
+Additionally, the script below analyzes and displays which regions are on track to meet the WHO's maternal and child mortality reduction targets:

 ```text
 02_who_goal_progress.R